 At the entrance to the Bay of Navarino lies the rocky island of Sfaktiria.
 Here are remains of an ancient fort and it is the burial place for Napoleon the Great's nephew.

 Pylos is first mentioned by Homer in the Odyssey:

 His son back from long time abroad.

-The two castles, either side of the harbour, were built by the Venetians to defend the port as sea faring became more important - Pylos had a deep natural harbour.
+Pylos had a deep natural harbour and two castles, either side of the harbour, were built by the Venetians to defend the port as sea-faring became more important.

 North of Pylos is Nestor's Palace; Nestor took part in the Trojan War and his town was the second largest in the Mycenaean world.
 Built in the 13th century BC, the palace was destroyed by fire a century later.
 Excavations have revealed the remains of a luxurious two-storey central building and two other auxiliary buildings.

 Zoe Resort is situated on a beautiful beach along the northern shores of the Navarino Bay.